Frequently Asked Questions

 The things you say to us may be privileged as to third parties, but not as to other university officials who have a need to know as part of their job responsibilities; however, we will try to keep all information confidential to the extent we reasonably can.

-If I have been served with a subpoena, what should I do?
+If I have been served with a subpoena or other legal process, what should I do?

 I am having problems with my supervisor, where do I go for help?